lynxystec/service-template/README.md

 - Postgres

 # How to run
-    - Set "JWT_SECRET_KEY" env variable
+    - Set "JWT_SECRET_KEY" env variable which should be a hash

 # Details